thekylew/ws-planning-poker-client/README.md

 # websockets planning poker

 ## About
 This is a React.js app that uses websockets to allow users on a Scrum team to vote on the complexity of a given user story.
+See https://default.wsplanningpoker.com

 The app has 3 screens: